SoftwareHeritage/swh-docs/docs/devel/glossary.rst

    derived dataset

-     A dataset (ie. a bunch of large files) that is built from public data, such as the :term:`export` or the :term:`compressed graph`.
+     A dataset (ie. a bunch of large files) that is derived from (ie. built from) public data, such as the :term:`export`, the :term:`compressed graph`, or the :term:`archive` itself.

      This includes datasets computed by :ref:`swh-datasets`, :ref:`swh-digestmap`, and :ref:`swh-provenance`.